TweakScale/TweakScale/ANNOUNCE.md

 See the [Documentation](https://github.com/net-lisias-ksp/TweakScale/tree/master/GameData/TweakScale/Docs) for details.

-### Formal support for KSP from 1.4.4 to 1.12.2
+### Formal support for KSP from 1.3.0 to 1.12.2

-KSP 1.12 didn't introduced any changes that break TweakScale, so it's formally supported.
-However, in order to proper support Variants, the minimal KSP version supported by now is 1.4.4 .
-Sorry for that.
+From KSP 1.3.0 to KSP 1.12.2, every single version of KSP is **formally** supported.
+You find a bug, it will be fixed.
+Eventually. :)

 TweakScale 2.5 aims to bring back support for KSP down to 1.2.2 (exactly how, is still work in progress, but it's feasible as being demonstrated by some Unofficial forks of mine).

 ### Parts with Variants

-Variants that change Cost and/or Nass are now fully supported, but TweakScale is struggling to support Parts with Variants that changes Attachment Nodes.
+Variants that change Cost and/or Mass are now fully supported, but TweakScale is struggling to support Parts with Variants that changes Attachment Nodes.

 I had planned to withdraw TweakScale support from such parts as I did in the past, but then I realised that most Version 2 parts from already scalable parts (as Terrier...) would had TweakScale withdrawn, and this would render some crafts and savegames corrupted.